Predictions of the neutrino oscillations parameters: Triangular relation between mixing angles and masses

-represent important constraints between the mixing angles and the values taken by the neutrino masses.
-If we combine the results obtained in eq. (\ref{masa1}) and (\ref{masa2}), with the relations (\ref{mici}), we can the obtain the explicit values for each mass $m_i$, as far as we are able to measure the mixing angles.
-The most recent experiments suggest that $2\theta_{12max}\approx 69 deg$, $2\theta_{13max}\approx 19$ and then $2\theta_{23min}\approx 92 deg$ \cite{Exp}.
-Here we are taking extreme values for these angles, but understanding that there are certain uncertainties on the measurements.
-Although the angles suggest that our triangle on the figure is not exactly a triangle rectangle, the approximation is good enough since the angle $\theta_{23}$ is almost equal to $\pi/4$.
-Our triangular formulation is flexible in this aspect but it suggests ideally that $\theta_{23}= \pi/4$.
-If we use the mentioned experimental (approximate) values, we can then get the values for $m_1$, $m_2$ and $m_3$ as
+This result, represents important constraints between the mixing angles and the values taken by the neutrino masses.
+If we combine the results obtained in eq. (\ref{masa1}) and (\ref{masa2}), with the relations (\ref{mici}), we can the obtain the explicit values for each mass $m_i$, as long as we are able to measure the mixing angles.
+The following relations emerge

-The uncertainly emerging for $m_1$, comes from the small deviation of the triangle with respect to the triangle rectangle condition.
-This uncertainty would disappear if $\theta_{23}=\pi/4$.
-Yet still, the results are consistent with the fact that $m_2>m_1$.
-The future experiments will determine what is the exact value for $\theta_{23}$.
+Note that for keeping the condition $m_3>>m_1$, we need to satisfy $\theta_{13}$ to be small enough.
+This can explain why the experiments suggest that under normal ordering, $m_3$ would be much larger than the other values of masses.
+The same results would also suggest that $\theta_{12}$ has to be close to $45deg$ or at least on a value near to this.
+Here we can input our predictions of the previous section, with $\theta_{13}\approx 8.47deg$, which was the only input value from the previous section in order to derive the other mixing angles plus $\theta_{12}\approx 54deg$, which was a derived value.
+If we replace these values in eq. (\ref{squaremasses}), then we get